-Rural Response for Healthy Children is pleased to bring this program to Huron County with the intent of increasing public awareness and knowledge to listen to children and contributing to a safe community where children can thrive.
-Learn how easy it is for you to join us in being Safe Places Youth Certified!
+Rural Response for Healthy Children is pleased to bring this program to Huron County.
+The intention is to increase public awareness and understanding about how to listen to children and youth.
+Together we will contribute to a safe community where children thrive.
+This program is supported with funding from The Government of Ontario.

 Safe Places Youth Certification supports quality activities while reducing potential risks to children and youth.
 Safe Places Youth Certification demonstrates to your community that you highly value your responsibility as a person in a position of trust with children and youth.
 It also demonstrates to children and youth that activity leaders have training and knowledge that contributes to building trust.